Standing seam metal roofing prices range from $11,000 to $14,500 installed on a 1,600 sq.ft. ranch home.

-A standing seam roof is ideal for homeowners interested in a modern looking material with superior weather protection.
-It is a highly durable, long lasting and energy-efficient alternative to roofing shingles.
+This material is ideal for homeowners interested in a modern looking roof with superior weather protection.
+It is a highly durable, long lasting and energy-efficient alternative to asphalt shingles.

 See costs in your area Start Here - Enter Your Zip Code

-On the low end, you can install this metal roof for as little as $6.00 per square foot or $600 per square.
+On the low end, you can install it for as little as $6.00 per square foot or $600 per square.
 This will be a 29 gauge steel, typically made on site, and covered with acrylic paint.

 On the high end, cost per square foot can be $9-15 or $900-1,500 per square.
 This will be 0.032 inch aluminum with Kynar coating or 24 gauge steel with Kynar coating.